shanushka/shanushka/README.md

 ### Hi there 👋

-### I am a full stack developer mainly focused in Javascript and Python.
+- 🔭 I’m full stack developer mainly focused in Javascript and Python
+- 🌱 I’m currently solving problems on leetcode
+- 👯 I’m looking to for Full time Software Development position startinf January 2024
+- 🤔 I’m looking for help with ...
+- 😄 Pronouns: She/her

 <!--